cybernetics/sly/README.md

  * No dependencies on other libraries
  * Less than **3 kb** ([shrinked](http://dean.edwards.name/packer/) and [gzipped](http://en.wikipedia.org/wiki/Gzip) or *5kb* [Base62 encoded](http://dean.edwards.name/packer/))
  * *Extensible* pseudo selectors, attribute operators and combinators
- * JS libraries can override internal methods like getAttribute
+ * JS libraries can override internal methods, e.g. Â´getAttributeÂ´
- * *Standalone* CSS3 parser
-   * Generates a *reusable* JS representation from selectors
+ * *Standalone* CSS3 parser generates a *reusable* JS representation from selectors
-   * Selector representation is cached
+ * Representations and their computed methods are cached
+ * Code follows the MooTools philosophy, respecting strict standards, throwing no warnings and using meaningful variable names

 ## Credits

+The parse and compute algorithm is not based on other frameworks, but:

- * Combinator and pseudo selector collection is based on MooTools.
+ * Collection of combinators and pseudo-classes is based on MooTools and the additional custom pseudo-classes on jQuery.
  * Thanks to [Steven Levithan](http://blog.stevenlevithan.com/), the master of regular expressions, for all the optimisation tips.

 ## The Tale About The "Why"